Early Middle Ages: Byzantium's golden age

 Byzantium in the 10th century experienced a wide-scale cultural revival.

 Byzantium's great intellectual achievement was the Corpus Juris Civilis ("Body of Civil Law"), a massive compilation of Roman law made under Justinian (r.
 528–565).
 The work includes a section called the Digesta which abstracts the principles of Roman law in such a way that they can be applied to any situation.
 The level of literacy was considerably higher in the Byzantine Empire than in the Latin West.
 Elementary education was much more widely available, sometimes even in the countryside.
 Secondary schools still taught the Iliad and other classics.

 As for higher education, the Neoplatonic Academy in Athens was closed in 526.
 There was also a school in Alexandria which remained open until the Arab conquest (640).
 The University of Constantinople, founded by Emperor Theodosius II (425), seems to have dissolved around this time.
 It was refounded by Emperor Michael III in 849.
 Higher education in this period focused on rhetoric, although Aristotle's logic was covered in simple outline.
 Under the Macedonian dynasty (867–1056), Byzantium enjoyed a golden age and a revival of classical learning.
 There was little original research, but many lexicons, anthologies, encyclopedias, and commentaries.

 Islamic learning

 In the course of the 11th century, Islam's scientific knowledge began to reach Western Europe, via Islamic Spain.
 The works of Euclid and Archimedes, lost in the West, were translated from Arabic to Latin in Spain.
-The modern Hindu–Arabic numeral system, including a notation for zero, were developed by Hindu mathematicians in the 5th and 6th centuries.
+The modern Hindu–Arabic numeral system, including a notation for zero, was developed by Hindu mathematicians in the 5th and 6th centuries.
 Muslim mathematicians learned of it in the 7th century and added a notation for decimal fractions in the 9th and 10th centuries.
 Around 1000, Gerbert of Aurillac (later Pope Sylvester II) made an abacus with counters engraved with Arabic numerals.
 A treatise by Al-Khwārizmī on how to perform calculations with these numerals was translated into Latin in Spain in the 12th century.